 \end{rem}

-Finally, we want to compute the values of the drop function in a special case.
+In a special case we can actually compute the values of the drop function.

 \begin{ex}[The drop function for a single lined Young diagram] Let $n\in\N$ and consider the partition $\lambda=(n)$.
 We can treat a cell $x$ as a single index $1\leq x\leq n$.
 Moreover, there is only one standard Young tableau $U\in\SYT(\lambda)$.
-Hence, we shall index all functions by $n$ instead of $U$.
-To calculate the drop function explicitly without using the signed exit numbers we introduce the \defstil{partial drop function} counting the number of tabloids in which the entry $a$ drops from the starting position $x$ to $y$,
+We shall therefore index all functions by $n$ instead of $U$.
+To calculate the drop function explicitly without using the signed exit numbers we introduce the \defstil{partial drop function}, which counts the number of tableaux in which the entry $a$ drops from the starting position $x$ to $y$,